Pi-Squared-Inc/pi2-gpt/papers/Proof_of_Proof/full.md

-# Proof of Proof: A Universal Verifable Computing Framework Version 1.0
+# Proof of Proof: A Universal Verifable Computing Framework

 Pi Squared Inc.

 February 2025

-It is suggested that the reader frst read “The Pi Squared Whitepaper” [3
+It is suggested that the reader frst read “The Pi Squared Whitepaper”

+The link to this paper is https://pi2.network/papers/proof-of-proof-whitepaper.

 # Abstract